DINGDAMU/millimeterwave/README.md

     onos>mmwave-add-intents <hostId 1> <hostId 2>
 Add the intent between host1 and host2, the path will be the shortest path which calculated by own cost instead of the default cost by **add-host-intent** command.

-## List mm-wave intents
-    onos>mmwave-intens
-It's similar as **intents** command, but in **intents** case, the cost value must be an integer.
-Unfortunately, the cost value usually is a double value, so in **mm-wave intents** command I added the support of  double cost value.

-To remove mm-wave intents, simply use **remove-intent** command.

 ## Use JSON files to annotate millimeterwave links and port
 ### A JSON example